Diocese of Sibu: History

 On 22 December 1986, Pope John Paul II, by the order of papal bull "Adoranda Christi Verba" erected the Diocese of Sibu, as a suffragan see of the Metropolitan Archdiocese of Kuching.
 Fr.
 Dominic Su was ordained by Pope John Paul II as bishop of Sibu on 6 January 1987 at St. Peter's Basilica, Vatican City.

 Fr.
-David Bingham MHM, a Briton, has worked hard for 14 years mostly in the Selangau area.
-Selangau mission has undergone a lot of development, not only in buildings but also the Stations of the Cross on the hill slope.
+David Bingham MHM, a Briton, served for 14 years mostly in the Selangau area, during which time the mission was developed, not only in buildings but also the Stations of the Cross on the hill slope.
 Fr.
 William Bos MHM, a Dutchman, served Sibu Mission in looking after the Than Catholics in town, along the Oya and Igan.
 He served the diocese as Vicar General from 1987.
 He and Fathers Bingham, Thomas O'Connor MHM of Ireland and Ferdinand Vergeer MHM of the Netherlands became first foreign priests served under newly created diocese and they all are Mill Hill priests.

 Basic Ecclesial Communities (BEC) was established in Sibu on 27 July 1987 and were divided into 5 zones.
-On 28 May 1991, deacon Joseph Sebastian of Kampung Tellian became the first Melanau to be ordained priest at the old Sts.
-Peter and Paul Church in Mukah, and second from the town, following Fr.
+On 28 May 1991, deacon Joseph Sebastian of Dalat became the first Melanau to be ordained priest at the old Sts.
+Peter and Paul Church in Mukah, and second from the town, following (the late) Fr.
 Lawrence Chua.
-In 1993, three priests were ordained at the same time by bishop Su.
-They were Frs.
-Joseph Hii, Andrew Tan, and Alphonsus Tang.
+In 1993, three priests from Sibu, Frs.
+Joseph Hii (now bishop), Andrew Tan, and Alphonsus Tang (formerly a Methodist), were ordained simultaneously by bishop Su.
 They were later followed by Frs.
 Paul Chee in 1996, and Paul Ling in 1997.

-In 2008, Pope Benedict XVI accepts Su's resignation due to age and health problems, and appointed Fr.
+In 2008, Pope Benedict XVI accepted Su's resignation due to age and health problems, and appointed Fr.
 Joseph Hii as Auxiliary Bishop of Sibu.
 By the time, the last priests ordained by Su were Frs.
 Simon Lau, Fabian Kong, Philip Hu and David Ho.
 Fr.
 Hii was ordained in May 2008 and installed as bishop of Sibu in February 2012.
 At the same year, Fr.
 Mark Aloysius SJ, a Jesuit, became the first priest to be ordained by the new bishop at St. Mary's Church.
 The first African to serve the diocese was Fr.
 Matthews Olili MHM, a Kenyan, in 2011.